-Notary Mexico – what is the NOTARY PUBLIC’S ROLE IN A REAL ESTATE TRANSACTION?
+Notary in Mexico – what is the NOTARY PUBLIC’S ROLE IN A REAL ESTATE TRANSACTION?

-The position of Notary Public is that of a Government commissioned (appointed) officer who can perform activities such as document authentication and event certification (take oaths, file depositions, certify acknowledgments, etc.).
+The position of a Notary Mexico is that of a Government commissioned (appointed) officer who can perform activities such as document authentication and event certification (take oaths, file depositions, certify acknowledgments, etc.).

 A Notary Public in Mexico must be an attorney at law.
 Upon application, after passing rigorous examinations, he is commissioned by the Government as a Notary Public.
 A Notary Public in Mexico holds office for life, unless either he or she resigns or is removed for a cause.
 The Notary Public in Mexico fulfills a civil service delegated upon him by the Government.